+Geometry

-Geometry Gr.
-9-11 1 year 1 credit
+Gr 9-12 1 year

 The main goal for Geometry is for students to develop an understanding of geometric theorems and formulas and to be able to apply them in various types of mathematical problems.
 Students will also develop and use the skills to write logic-based systematic proofs.
 Students will learn the methods and language of geometry through both traditional instruction and direct practice through homework, in-class group work, and occasional projects.

-Algebra II Gr.
-10-12 1 year 1 credit

-The main goal for Algebra II is for students to develop an understanding of a higher level of Algebraic Functions and to be able to apply them to various types of mathematical problems.
+Algebra II Gr 9 - 12 1 vear 1 credit The main goal for Algebra II is for students to develop an understanding of a higher level of Algebraic Functions and to be able to apply them to various types of mathematical problems.
 Students learn content in various aspects of Algebra, namely, Quadratic, Polynomial, Rational, Exponential and Trigonometric Functions.
 Basic skills are taught to equip students to solve "world-type" problems.

-Intro to Statistics Gr.
-10-12 1 year 1 credit

-The main goal for the course is for students to develop an understanding of Statistics and to be able to apply them to various types of mathematical problems.
+Statistics Gr 9-12 1 year 1 credit The main goal for the course is for students to develop an understanding of Statistics and to be able to apply them to various types of mathematical problems.
 Students will use the language and operations of statistics to evaluate, analyze and solve problems.
 Students will use algebraic, spatial, and logical reasoning to solve statistical problems.
-Students enrolled in Introduction to Statistics should have already mastered the concepts of Pre-Algebra or have at least a Grade Eight Math equivalent.
+Students enrolled in Statistics should have already mastered the concepts of Pre-Algebra or have at least a Grade Eight Math equivalent.

-Pre-Calculus Gr.
-10-12 1 year 1 credit

-The purpose of this course is to prepare students to enter AP Calculus as seniors in high school or as college freshmen.
+AP Pre-Calculus Gr 10-12 1 vear 1 credit The purpose of this course is to learn about Pre-calculus concepts in preparation for the rigor of AP Calculus.
 Students will strengthen their ability to graph and analyze several different types of functions, as well as learn to work in different coordinate planes.
 The course will emphasize the analysis of algebraic and trigonometric functions with attention given to graphing.